SauceBucket/BeatmapSharing/plans.md

 make a tool to compare two text files and remove duplicate song ids from the list so you dont download songs twice (using ppys resources and your own more than necessary)

+make a option to create osm files with custom ranges of beatmap id #s